paketo-buildpacks/paketo-website/content/docs/reference/java-reference.md

 {{% reference_exec_summary bp_name="Paketo Java Buildpack" bp_repo="https://github.com/paketo-buildpacks/java" howto_docs_path="/docs/howto/java" %}}

-The [Paketo Java Buildpack][java] allows users to create an image containing a JVM application from a precompiled artifact or directly from source.
+The [Paketo Java Buildpack][bp/java] allows users to create an image containing a JVM application from a precompiled artifact or directly from source.

 The Java Buildpack is a [composite buildpack][composite buildpack] and each step in a build is handled by one of its [components](#components).
 For a full set of configuration options and capabilities see the homepages for the component buildpacks.